TelemetryDeck/docs/basics/metrics.md

 I'll revise and shorten the ending to be more concise and ensure links provide value without repetition:

-## Making Data-Driven Decisions with Metrics
+## Making data-driven decisions with Metrics

 Your technical metrics provide critical insights for development decisions.
 Consider these key questions as you analyze the data: